|Back to Back Issues Page|

 When your intestinal barrier becomes permeable, undigested food can escape into your bloodstream and create an attack on yourself by your body.

-One of the highly acclaimed foods for sealing a gut is bone broth or bone stock depending on which name you prefer to call it by.
+One of the highly acclaimed foods for sealing a gut is bone broth.

-As you recall, two of the essential sugars come from bovine cartilages and bone broth or stock contains cartilage building proteins.
+As you recall, two of the essential sugars come from bovine cartilage.
+And bone broth contains cartilage building proteins.

-Gelatin can be very important in the restoration of your gut lining as this gelatin found in bone broth has the ability to seal your gut.
+Gelatin can be very important in the restoration of your gut lining as the gelatin found in bone broth has the ability to seal your gut.

 Bone broths can be used to help treat ulcers, inflammatory bowel disease, and malnutrition because they help to seal your gut.
 This can also aid in the absorption of essential sugars.